Wedding Stress? 5 Steps to saying Bye bye Bridezilla

 If you have some control, then take control of your part and sort that out.

-If you have NO control then let it go – you have no control so there is nothing you can do.
+Finally, if you have NO control then let it go – you have no control so there is nothing you can do.

 Step 3 – Wanting and needing

 To get married you NEED the following things

 3) A registered place to have the ceremony

 4) Witnesses to the ceremony